spmeesseman/vscode-extjs/README.md

 That's it, ExtJS Language Server should start indexing your files once a valid configuration file has been found.

+### Configuration - The `exclude` Setting

+The **exclude** path(s) can be set to a string or an array of globs that should be ignored during indexing.
+Keep in mind that for app.json and open tooling projects, this might not work as expected, as only defined `classpaths` are indexed anyway.

+### Configuration - The `include` Setting

+The **include** path(s) can be set to a string or an array of globs of additional paths to be indexed.
+These strings must be in the form:

+    NAME|RELATIVE_DIRECTORY

+The `NAME` part represents the `name` field [described below](#configuration---the-name-setting-required), this is associated with the base *namespace* of an ExtJs defined component.
+The `RELATIVE_DIRECTORY` is a directory that is *relative* to the workspace folders and represents the `classpath` field [described below](#configuration---the-classpath-setting-required).

-### Configuration - VScode Quick Suggestions
+### Configuration - VSCode Quick Suggestions

-In order for inline completion items to work correctly, ensure the VSCode editor setting `quickSuggestions` is enabled.
+In order for *inline* completion to work correctly, ensure the VSCode editor setting `quickSuggestions` is enabled.
 An appropriate setting could be:

     "editor.quickSuggestions": {
         "other": true,